Standard Chartered Business Loan: Is It Helpful?

 - Any papers related to the establishment of entity, identity and address proof documents

 Before deciding on which loan to take, you should be cautious in getting loans.
-Interest rates vary and can add in an instant.
+Interest rates vary and can be added in an instant.
 You might as well think and study about it.

 Many fees may add up if you choose to loan from larger institutions.
 But there are some options to that.
 You can always research licensed money lenders and their payment schemes.

-It will be less burden if you choose a shorter repayment plan.
+Choosing a shorter repayment plan will be less of a burden.
 In a short period, you will be free from debt and loans.
-Always consider all options, as having a loan is a significant decision to make.
+Always consider all options, as having a loan is a significant decision.